 Reduce intake of refined carbs.

-The process of refining a food removes the fiber and much of the nutritional value (Including B-complex vitamins, healthy oils, and fat-soluble vitamins).
+Refining a food removes the fiber and much of the nutritional value (Including B-complex vitamins, healthy oils, and fat-soluble vitamins).
 Researchers found that people who followed a low-glycemic index diet (Low in refined carbs) had a 22% decrease in acne than a control group that ate more high-GI foods.
 Carbs cause the release of more insulin that, in turn, triggers a release of growth hormones — that causes the sebaceous glands to enlarge and increase the skin's oil production.
-Avoid foods like white bread, pancakes, bagels, pretzels, flour tortillas, donuts, snack chips, and most breakfast cereals.
+Avoid white bread, pancakes, bagels, pretzels, flour tortillas, donuts, snack chips, and most breakfast cereals.

-If you have acne, you would need to avoid or reduce milk and dairy in your diet.
+If you have acne, you must avoid or reduce milk and dairy.
 Other foods to avoid are sugary, high glycemic food, iodine-containing salt, and iodine supplements.
 All those food ingredients are believed to cause more acne breakouts.
-A 2006 Harvard study found that girls who drank two or more milk glasses daily had about a 20% higher risk of acne than those who had less than a glass a week.
+A 2006 Harvard study found that girls who drank two or more milk glasses daily had a 20% higher risk of acne than those who had less than a glass a week.
 Studies published last year suggested that fat-free milk, which is higher in sugar than whole milk, is the worst.

 Change your makeup!

-One of the main causes of acne breakouts for women in their 20s and 30s is using makeup and moisturizers, clogging their skin.
+One of the leading causes of acne breakouts for women in their 20s and 30s is using makeup and moisturizers, clogging their skin.
 Always use oil-free and non-comedogenic products.
-And always, always, ALWAYS make sure all of your makeup brushes are clean.
-Clean them weekly with a mild medicated acne cleanser.
+And always, always, ALWAYS ensure all your makeup brushes are clean.
+Clean them weekly with a mild-medicated acne cleanser.

-Antidepressants (lithium), contraceptives, epilepsy treatments, corticosteroids, and possibly Adderall can cause acne or make it worse.
-If your acne got worse after starting one of those medications, advise about these medications' needs with your local physician.
+Antidepressants (lithium), contraceptives, epilepsy treatments, corticosteroids, and possibly Adderall can cause or worsen acne.
+If your acne worsens after starting one of those medications, advise your local physician.

 Reduce Stress.

 Stress hormones, like cortisol, can stimulate your oil glands.
 Many Dermatologists believe that reducing stress through exercise and meditation may reduce breakouts.
-Stress may result from an overload of work, change in the weather, sleeplessness, etc. There is also research evidence to show that allergies, migraines, and excessive smoking can lead to adult acne.
+Stress may result from an overload of work, change in the weather, sleeplessness, etc. Research evidence shows that allergies, migraines, and excessive smoking can lead to adult acne.

 Do not touch or pick at your skin.

 Unfortunately, picking can be a tough habit to break, but it is doable!
-The best way to stop it is with an effective topical acne treatment program.
-By reducing your acne breakouts, it can reduce your incentive to touch your skin (and things to pick at!)
-Pimple patches are a good addition to the MDacne treatment.
+An effective topical acne treatment program is the best way to stop it.
+Reducing your acne breakouts can reduce your incentive to touch your skin (and things to pick at!)
+Pimple patches are an excellent addition to the MDacne treatment.
 These can be used to heal single big pimples faster and will prevent you from picking.

 What are the most effective treatments for adult acne?

 To handle adult acne effectively, there are specific types of treatments that dermatologists suggest.
 These adult acne treatments are mostly safe for use and have proven results after a short time.
-Most importantly, consistency and patience is the key to treating adult acne for good.
+Consistency and patience are crucial to treating adult acne for good.
 Here are the best adult acne cures to try:

 What Is the best retinol cream one can use for adult acne?

-Retinoids are a group of topical skin products closely related to Vitamin A. Retinoids can unclog pores in the right formulation, reduce acne blemishes and wrinkles without your skin becoming dry.
+Retinoids are a group of topical skin products closely related to Vitamin A. Retinoids can unclog pores in the proper formulation and reduce acne blemishes and wrinkles without your skin becoming dry.
 MDacne retinol contains two active ingredients — pure retinol & niacinamide.
 Niacinamide is a form of vitamin B3 that helps to reduce skin blemishes after a bout of acne.
 The best way to get started with retinoids is to do it gradually.
-Using the MDacne dual strength retinol system, one starts with works because the first tube, containing 0.25% of pure retinol, helps your skin get accustomed to retinol without irritation.
-Subsequently, you then switch to a higher concentration of 0.5% in the second tube.
-Its treatment boosters include sunflower extract, tea tree oil, chamomile extract, aloe vera leaf extract, and a host of other necessary ingredients.
+Using the MDacne dual-strength retinol system, one begins with works because the first tube, containing 0.25% of pure retinol, helps your skin get accustomed to retinol without irritation.
+Subsequently, you switch to a higher concentration of 0.5% in the second tube.
+Its treatment boosters include sunflower extract, tea tree oil, chamomile extract, aloe vera leaf extract, and other necessary ingredients.

 What Is the Best Niacinamide Product for Adult Acne?